Where bloggers meet other bloggers.

-But when I really did meet some amazing people in December, it got less scary.
+But when I really met some amazing people in December, it got less scary.

 I literally went home and bought my ticket to BlogHer that week.

-Melisa, my new friend, told me in the cab ride we shared to the hotel that I totally needed to go to Blogher.
+Melisa, my new friend, told me in the cab ride we shared to the hotel I needed to go to BlogHer.

-And that I totally needed to get roomies.
+And that I totally needed to get roommates.

 And that she was in the fetal position crying on the last night because she had so much fun with her friends there.

-I laughed about it but thought in my mind, no way will that be me.
+I laughed about it but in my mind thought, no way will that be me.

 Large groups of women get on my nerves.

 I just don’t do well with that whole dynamic.